 The Orgone Energy Observatory was first opened to the public as the Wilhelm Reich Museum in 1960.
 Today, the term "Museum" refers to the entire 175-acre property of Orgonon.
 Its numerous buildings, meadows, forests, and woodland trails--all well preserved and maintained--also fulfill Reich's wish "to preserve some of the atmosphere in which the discovery of the life energy has taken place over the decades."

-Rangeley Lakes Logging MuseumRangeley
+Rangeley Lakes Region Logging MuseumRangeley

 Farnsworth Art MuseumRockland